 - Restart your iPhone, iPad, or iPod touch - Apple Support

 - Restart your Apple Watch - Apple Support

 - If the issue persists, next close open apps on your iPhone and then restart both devices again.

-- If in doubt, remove any such third-party apps from your Apple Watch.
+- If in doubt, then remove any such third-party apps from your Apple Watch, at least temporarily.